upcmd/updocs-content/logs/c0115_vvvvv.md

     scope[local] merged: {
-      "up_runtime_task_layer_number": 1,
+      "jerry": "this is jerry in global",
       "tom": "tom created in subtask1",
-      "jerry": "this is jerry in global"
+      "up_runtime_task_layer_number": 1
     }

-    condescending_mestorf4: overall final exec vars:
+    self: final context exec vars:

     (*core.Cache)({
+      "tom": "tom created in subtask1",
       "up_runtime_task_layer_number": 1,
-      "tom": "tom created in subtask1",
       "jerry": "this is jerry in global"
     })

     caller's vars to task (subtask2)::
     (*core.Cache)({
+      "up_runtime_task_layer_number": 1,
       "jerry": "this is jerry in global",
-      "up_runtime_task_layer_number": 1,
       "tom": "tom created in subtask1"
     })